-If you or a member of your family has been seriously injured or killed as a result of an offshore accident or offshore injury, it is extremely important that you get sound legal advice from a qualified personal injury lawyer at our firm before you discuss the matter with your employer or insurance company.
+If you or a member of your family has been seriously injured or killed as a result of an offshore accident, it is extremely important that you get sound legal advice from a qualified maritime injury lawyer at our firm before you discuss the matter with your employer or insurance company.
 Get started with your case today by requesting your free case evaluation or calling our firm at (888) 493-1629.

 The Jones Act